peteash10/2017-body-of-work/2 - Practical Areas of Interest.md

 [Nicholas Felton](http://feltron.com)'s merging of photograph and data visualisation in [his book](http://feltron.com/PhotoViz.html) collecting examples from early photography to the present.

-Interesting as an accessble way to think of images as data.
+Interesting as an accessible way to think of images as data.

 ![](http://feltron.com/images/PhotoViz/thumb_01.jpg)